-I searched this dish out and of course had to make some.
+I searched this dish out and, of course, I had to make some.
 If it involves pig, it's my friend.
-I love all things pork related, and of course, that goes double for bacon anything.
+I love all things pork-related, and of course, that goes double for bacon anything.
 The finished product is a tad hard to describe—think of distilling the essence of bacon into a thick, smokey, slightly sweet, slightly salty spread—and you'll begin to get the idea.
 I've played with this ever since that first batch, tweaking until I got it just perfect.
 This my winner—it's going on a batch of burgers tonight!

 - 2 large yellow onions, sliced